knative/serving/test/README.md

 These tests require:

 1. [A running `Knative Serving` cluster.](/DEVELOPMENT.md#getting-started)
-2. The namespace `noodleburg` to exist in the cluster: `kubectl create namespace noodleburg`
+2. The namespace in which you will run tests should exist in the cluster: `kubectl create namespace noodleburg`
 3. A docker repo containing [the e2e test images](#e2e-test-images)

 ### End-to-end test images